Lance Dunbar: College career

 Dunbar accepted a football scholarship from the University of North Texas, as it was close to his home.
 He played in his first college football game on September 6, 2008, against Tulsa.
 He had 10 rushing attempts for 72 yards and a touchdown, and he also had three receptions for 25 yards.
 He played in five games that season, finishing with 178 rushing yards on 39 attempts, for a 4.6 average.

 In 2009, Dunbar played in all 12 of North Texas' games.
 He did not have more than 16 rushing attempts during the first four games.
 On October 10, against Louisiana-Lafayette, he had 32 carries and set career-highs with 187 rushing yards and four touchdowns.
 Against Florida Atlantic one week later, he ran for 238 yards, his highest total of the season, and had three touchdowns.
 Dunbar had 1,378 rushing yards and a conference-leading 17 rushing touchdowns in 2009 and was the team's leading rusher.
-North Texas had a record of 2-10.
+North Texas had a record of 2–10.

 Dunbar was named to the preseason All-Sun Belt team in 2010.
 He did not rush for over 141 yards in any of the first seven games that year.
 However, in the last five games, he rushed for over 200 yards three times.
 During the final game of the season, against Kansas State University, he set a career-high for rushing yards, with 270.
 He had 22 carries and averaged 12.3 yards per attempt that day.
 In addition, he scored three rushing touchdowns and one receiving touchdown.
 North Texas lost that game and had a 3–9 record in 2010.
 He finished his junior year with 1,553 rushing yards and 13 rushing touchdowns.
-He led North Texas in rushing yards for the second-straight season and also ranked sixth in the entire country.
+He led North Texas in rushing yards for the second-straight season.
 In his final season in 2011, he had 1,115 rushing yards and 10 rushing touchdowns to go along with 29 receptions for 350 receiving yards and two touchdowns.

 Dunbar finished his college career with many accomplishments: